zodern/meteor-relay/README.md

   schema: z.object({
     tag: z.string().optional()
     status: z.string().optional(),
-  }),
-  run: [
+  })
+}).pipeline(
   (input) => ({ ...input, status: input.status || 'new' }),
   pickOrganization,
   ({ tag, status, organizationId }) => {
     return Tasks.find({ organizationId, status, tag }).fetch();
   }
-  ]
-});
+);
 ```

+Pipelines are configured by calling the `pipeline` function returned by `createMethod`.
+The `pipeline` function is only available when `run` function is not configured.

+Each argument passed to the `pipeline` function is a step in the pipeline.
 This method has 3 steps in the pipeline.
 The first step takes the data sent from the client, and then returns an object with the status set to a default value.
 The next step takes that as the input, and then adds an `organizationId` property.
 The final step uses the completed input, and returns some documents from the database.
 Since this is the last step, its return value is sent to the client.

 Benefits of pipelines:
 - Allows you to break complicated methods and publications into multiple steps